Germany Travel Alert

 Issued by US Department of State

-The Department encourages U.S. citizens to read the current Worldwide Caution.
+We encourage U.S. citizens to read the Department of State’s current Worldwide Caution.
 It provides additional information on potential threats to U.S. citizens overseas, along with advice on how to reduce your vulnerability to such threats.
 Additional general information on residing and traveling abroad, including the latest Country Specific Information for Germany, may be found on the Bureau of Consular Affairs website.

 Contact information for the U.S. Embassy in Berlin and U.S. Consulates in Frankfurt, Hamburg, Dusseldorf, Munich, and Leipzig may be found on the U.S. Diplomatic Mission to Germany’s website.
 All U.S. citizens traveling to or living in Germany are urged to register with the U.S. Embassy through the State Department’s travel registration website.